Diranujan/task-01-dot-net-core-web-api/README.md

 - The project uses **Entity Framework Core** for data access.
 - Image uploads are stored locally, and their file paths are saved in the database.
 - Ensure that SQL Server is running and accessible from the connection string provided.
-Here's an updated section of the `README.md` with a "Contact" section added:

 ## Contact